-If you have never used it before, this seemingly simple Excel feature will quickly become your best friend to navigate the mean streets of spreadsheets with ease.
+If you have never used it before, this seemingly simple Excel feature will become your best friend to navigate the mean streets of spreadsheets with ease and quickly analyze data.

 In this ultimate beginner’s guide, you will learn everything you need to know to use the Quick Analysis tool in Excel.

 To show you the full potential of this tool, we’re going to use the following table that contains the historical revenue data of six fictitious companies: